armel/M5HamRadio/README.md

 longitude = 2.2708201
 ```

-> Important !
-Important !
-Important !
-In USB mode, you need to use the [ICUSBProxy](https://github.com/armel/ICUSBProxy) version 0.0.6 or upper.

 Last, you will need to copy these files at the root of the micro SD card.
 That's all.

 > You are able to put multiple .ini settings files for all your transceivers.
 I have got 3 of them for my IC-705 in BT mode, my IC-705 in USB mode and my IC-7300 in USB mode.
 I put them in this repository.